Cardiolipin: Cancer

 It was first proposed by Otto Heinrich Warburg that cancer originated from irreversible injury to mitochondrial respiration, but the structural basis for this injury has remained elusive.
 Since cardiolipin is an important phospholipid found almost exclusively in the inner mitochondrial membrane and very essential in maintaining mitochondrial function, it is suggested that abnormalities in CL can impair mitochondrial function and bioenergetics.
 A study published in 2008 on mouse brain tumors supporting Warburg's cancer theory shows major abnormalities in CL content or composition in all tumors.

 Antiphospholipid syndrome

 Patients with anti-cardiolipin antibodies (Antiphospholipid syndrome) can have recurrent thrombotic events even early in their mid- to late-teen years.
 These events can occur in vessels in which thrombosis may be relatively uncommon, such as the hepatic or renal veins.
 These antibodies are usually picked up in young women with recurrent spontaneous abortions.

 In anti-cardiolipin-mediated autoimmune disease, there is a dependency on the apolipoprotein H for recognition.

 Additional anti-cardiolipin diseases

-Bartonella infection

-Bartonellosis is a serious chronic bacterial infection shared by both cats and humans.
-Spinella found that one patient with bartonella henselae also had anti-cardiolipin antibodies, suggesting that bartonella may trigger their production.